 The Environmental Design Society is an elected government at the School of Architecture and Landscape Architecture.
 We strive to help students quickly orient themselves within the environmental design program, optimize their level of education and achievement, and expand the resources and opportunities available to current and future students.
 We also aim to communicate to a wider audience the role of design in shaping the way we inhabit and form relationships to our natural and built environments.

-Environmental Science Students Association of UBC
+Environmental Science Students Association

 The Environmental Science Students Association represents the Environmental Science program at UBC.
 We organize social events for students to get to know each other outside the classroom, as well as academic conferences and discussions with professionals in the environmental sciences field.
 We also host study groups for the program's core courses.